Family wellbeing

 Did you know?
 When they become fathers, men experience changes in their hormones that can make them feel differently.

+Babies rely on their parents and other people who care for them, to help them feel safe, happy and loved.
 90% of our brain growth happens before we are 3 years old, so this is a good time to build our brains and good mental health for the future.

 You can help your baby build a healthy brain through interaction and play.
-Here are some resources to help you:
+Here are some resources to help you.

+Somerset has a series of online learning resources available on the NHS website.
+Use the code ‘dragon’.
+There is a course about ‘understanding your baby’.
 Some parents struggle to bond with their baby and if you feel this way, there is help available.
 Don’t be afraid to tell your health visitor how you are feeling.

 You may see your young child has big feelings like being frustrated, excited, angry or joyful.
 It can be helpful to be able to talk with your child about how they are feeling.
 This is called developing your child’s ‘emotional literacy’.
 If you would like help with this, you can ask your health visiting team to talk to you about emotion coaching.

 Getting ready for a child to start school can be emotional for families.
 There are resources to help you at Tiny Happy People.
+If you are worried that you child is not ready for school speak to your health visiting team or your child’s pre-school.

 Young Somerset is a charity that can support your child with their emotional wellbeing.
-You can ask for support from a wellbeing practitioner or find out about toddler groups, such as Pop-Up Tots on Early Years (youngsomerset.org.uk) website.
+You can ask for support from a wellbeing practitioner or find out about toddler groups, such as Pop-Up Tots on the Early Years (youngsomerset.org.uk) website.

 Serious Mental Health problems